Anthonyg5005/PhoneLM/README.md

 I don't believe you need to have a rooted device for any of this, but I will say my phone is running rooted Pixel OS.

 Wouldn't be possible, or at least this easy, without [languagemodels](https://github.com/jncraton/languagemodels) and its dependencies.
+(First one if counting my programming knowledge.)